Flawless Physio Logo

 Symptoms of Hallux Rigidus

 The symptoms of Hallux Rigidus include pain and stiffness when extending the big toe, primarily felt when walking, running or going up onto your tip toes.
-The joint can be visually red, hot and swollen.
+The joint can be visually red, hot to the touch and swollen.
 Like most degenerative arthritis conditions, patients find the symptoms exacerbated in colder weather.

-As symptoms of Hallux Rigidus deteriorate, there may be a pain at rest, numbness and a complete inability to bend your big toe joint.
-Exercises such as lunges and running can be too painful while wearing tight-fitting shoes or high heels can be excruciating.
+As symptoms of Hallux Rigidus deteriorate, there may be pain at rest, numbness and a complete inability to bend your big toe joint.
+Numbness can be caused by a bone spur impinging a local nerve while exercises such as lunges and running can be too painful.
+Wearing tight-fitting shoes or high heels can be exacerbated the symptoms of Hallux Rigidus, while a shallow toe box can be painful for those with a dorsal osteophyte.

-In cases where patients have hereditary Hallux Rigidus, they may not have any pain; it may be years before they notice the condition.
+Patients with hereditary Hallux Rigidus may not have any pain; it may be years before they notice the condition.

-Patients can develop Hallux Rigidus insidiously time with speculation that it results from a subtle biomechanical overload over a long period.
-Those with jobs thing involve a lot of squatting or bending down can be more susceptible to developing Hallux Rigidus.
+Patients can develop Hallux Rigidus insidiously over time, with speculation that it results from a subtle biomechanical overload over a long period.
+Those with jobs that involve a lot of squatting or bending down can be more susceptible to developing Hallux Rigidus.

 Direct impact or a fracture to the big toe joint can accelerate the rate of arthritic change within the joint.
 At the same time, other factors, such as rheumatoid arthritis or gout, can make you more susceptible to developing Hallux Rigidus.